Is December busy in your hair or beauty business?

 In this blog I look at how to:

-- See what works best for your followers
+- See what works best for your community

 - Develop salon social #hashtags